This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CoffeehouseBlend #CollectiveBias

 - Next, pour the cold-brew coffee on top of the coconut milk, add stevia and cinnamon, stir, and enjoy!

 The best part about this recipe is that not only is it easy to make, but it’s also much more affordable than typical coffeehouse drinks, and my recipe is made without high sugar syrups and additives, so it’s also more nutritious too.
 You could easily use almond, soy, or coconut milk that’s store bought for a quicker option than homemade coconut milk.
-But if you go that route, be sure to pick up an unsweetened non-dairy milk as the best option.
+But if you go the store-bought route, be sure to pick up an unsweetened non-dairy milk as the best option.

 I’ve also made Folgers Coffeehouse Blend coffee in warmer versions too, and it’s absolutely fabulous.
 So rich, creamy, and robust without a hint of bitter flavor.
 Just like this lady likes it! 😉